Toyota Mark X: Sports Plus

 The Sports Plus is a version of the Mark X Sports with a 2.5 L engine, sold in Hong Kong and Macau.
 It includes front and rear spoilers, front fog lamps, gear shift paddles, electronically controlled suspension, leather seat and front seat heater.

+Yellow Label

+Released in September 2014 for the Japanese market only, the Mark X Yellow Label edition is based on the choice of 250G, 250G Four, or 250G "S Package".
+It was offered in special edition Awaken Yellow exterior paint, as well as white, silver, or black regular colors.
+Inside, it features black and yellow seats and door trims.
+It also came with stainless scuff plates with yellow Mark X lettering.

 Mark X +M Super Charger/Vertiga

 As with the previous generation Mark X, Toyota's in-house tuning company Modellista installed a supercharger on the 3.5 L 2GR-FSE engine and marketed as Mark X +M Super Charger.
 The power output is rated at 265 kW and 498 Nm of torque.
 Modellista also produced a non-supercharged version of the Mark X called Vertiga.

 G's/GR Sport

 The G's (renamed to GR Sport in 2016) variant is based on 250S or 350S models.
-The G's/GR Sport Mark X is very noticeably distinct with a 3-piece bodykit, rear trunk spoiler, clear smoked taillamps, forged aluminium 19x8J wheels, four-piston calipers with 356 mm front and 310 mm rear ventilated brake disks, upgraded suspension, red stitching leather interior, carbon style centre console and instrument panel, upgraded Alcantara front seats, etc.
+The G's/GR Sport Mark X is very noticeably distinct with a 3-piece bodykit, rear boot spoiler, clear smoked taillamps, forged aluminium 19x8J wheels, four-piston calipers with 356 mm front and 310 mm rear ventilated brake disks, upgraded suspension, red stitching leather interior, carbon style centre console and instrument panel, upgraded Alcantara front seats, etc.